 But something had.

-Hypnopompia, the state between dreaming and waking, is known for blurring boundaries.
-Hallucinations can occur: auditory, visual, even tactile.
-Yet what struck me wasn’t fear, but fascination.
+What struck me most was not fear, but fascination.
 Where did that language come from?
 Why did it feel so ancient, so intentional?
 And how could my own voice become something so unfamiliar?

-Perhaps the mind, in its half-awake state, taps into deeper layers, patterns, fragments, echoes of forgotten structures.
-Or perhaps it creates something entirely new, dressed in the illusion of age and mystery.
+Perhaps the half-awake mind taps into deeper layers of memory, rhythm, and subconscious pattern recognition.
+Or perhaps it simply creates something entirely new, wrapped in the illusion of age and mystery.

 Whatever the explanation, the experience lingers.

-For a brief moment, I stood at the edge of consciousness, listening to myself speak in a language I have never learned and yet, somehow, knew.
+For a brief moment, I stood at the edge of consciousness, listening to myself speak in a language I have never learned, and yet, somehow, seemed to know.

 And then it was gone.